Introduction to R and RStudioProject management in RStudioIntroduction to R

 Figure 3

 The plot above uses the default colours inside ggplot2 for raster objects.
 We can specify our own colours to make the plot look a little nicer.
-R has a built in set of colours for plotting terrain, which are built in to the terrain.colors() function.
+R has a built in set of colours for plotting terrain available through the terrain.colors() function.
 Since we have three bins, we want to create a 3-colour palette:

 Figure 4